Updated: Jul 17

-I used to keep a waiting list in which I would contact people in order once I had availability.
+I used to contact people on my waiting list in order once I had availability.
 This was too time consuming for numerous reasons, and I felt I was chasing people, waiting for their answers when there were people contacting me there and then that wanted to secure.
-So now I say, when I post ‘Reservations are now being accepted’ it will be first to contact really.
-However, if someone contacts me that has previously been in touch and they have been waiting for a while, then they would have priority.
+So now I say, when I post ‘Reservations are now being accepted’ it is up to you to contact me.
+A waiting list is still being kept and if someone contacts me that has previously been in touch, then they would have priority.
 Having said that, I don’t just give my kittens to anyone that contacts me.
 I do like to talk on the phone, at the very least, to discuss suitability etc and to ensure they are going to a good home.
 So just because someone may be the first to contact me it doesn’t mean they will be guaranteed one of my kittens.
 My cats & kittens are my world and only the best will do.
-So the first stage would be to message saying which one (if you have a preference) you are interested in, followed by telling me a bit about yourself and the home you can offer.
-Then, if that kitten is available, I will arrange a call back to discuss further.
-At that point, if we are both happy, then a non-refundable deposit will be accepted to secure your new fur baby.
-The families that have now reserved a kitten will receive weekly pictures and videos, and regular contact can be made to answer any questions that may arise etc. Kittens will be ready for collection at 13 weeks of age as per GCCF guidelines.
+So the first stage would be to message me requesting to be added to my list, and telling me a bit about yourself and the home you can offer.
+Then, once I announce availability and you are ready to make the commitment, you may wish to message again expressing your interest in this litter and a particular sex (if you have a preference).
+If a kitten is available I will arrange a call back to discuss further.
+At that point, if we are both happy, then a non-refundable deposit/admin fee will be accepted to secure your new fur baby.
+The families that have now reserved a kitten will receive weekly pictures and/or videos, and regular contact can be made to answer any questions that may arise etc. Kittens will be ready for collection at 13 weeks of age as per GCCF/TICA guidelines.
 Furthermore, please do not be disheartened or take it personal if you are not successful at first.
 I am inundated with requests for my kittens.
 I try my very best but I cannot always please everyone.
 I wish it were more simple.
 I do have quite regular litters so it shouldn’t be too long await.

 I am very sorry but I do not take any money from anyone until the kittens are born.
 Even then, deposits are not usually taken until they have reached six weeks of age.
 This is to ensure we have healthy growing kittens before we can offer them to new families.
 Also, we can have more of an idea of what they will look like e.g. longhair, shorthair, their colours and markings, and we can also confirm their sex.